MrKnight28/Dual-boot-Windows-Linux-Seperate-M.2-drives/README.md

 # Dual-boot-Windows-Linux-Seperate-M.2-drives
 dual drive dual boot linux + windows

-step 0 : Fresh install of windows 11 on first NVME and removed bloatware + OOBE\BYPASSNRO to have a local account
+step 0 : fresh install of windows 11 on first NVME and removed bloatware + OOBE\BYPASSNRO to have a local account

 setp 1 : in windows control panel - power options - what power buttons do untick fast startup *prevents WiFi driver lockouts when swapping drives*